Mark John O’Nions is a BC Divorce Lawyer specializing in family law, meditation and collaborative divorce.

 Why hire M.J.
 O’Nions for my Divorce?

 We have the expertise to help you in family mediation, collaborative law, drafting your separation agreement, and filing and preparing your divorce application.
 We will do this in a cost effective manner while providing high quality professional service.
 We understand how this is a very difficult time for you.
 We are here to help.
-Just give us a call at 604-449-7779 for a free telephone consultation so we can be of assistance.
+Just give us a call at 604-449-7779 to schedule a consultation so we can be of assistance.